 Examples of Target Marketed Real Estate Websites

 Do you specialize in one type of property over another?
-Perhaps your are the condo king or queen of Miami Beach or Sarasota.
+Perhaps you are the condo king or queen of Miami Beach or Sarasota.
 Then, your website would be focused on all condos or select condo buildings online.
-It would not include houses, mansions or luxury estates.
+It would not include houses, mansions, or luxury estates.
 Just condos.

 Frederick real estate agents in Maryland, Karen & Chris Highland of eXp Realty focuses on the city of Frederick.
 They live there and their websites provides consumers with great information about the area including a golf course community called Whisky Creek Estates.

 If I wanted to live on a golf course in that area, I would read their blog post about the area before looking at listings.
 I want to get a feel for the community.
 I may want to review the current housing market details for the city as well.

 If I was interested in Hudson County real estate and condos along the Hudson, I would review Walter Burns website called www.livingonthehudson.com.
 He covers everything I would want to know about the area.

 The goal of the Phoenix Real Estate Guy website is giving you a feel for the area.
 They cover local topics in blog posts about Phoenix, Tempe, Chandler, Gilbert and Mesa.